Variational Quantum Algorithms: Opportunities for near-term quantum advantage

-\textit{Particle physics.} In particle physics many analytical tools have been developed to describe and study theories, but there are many areas that remain intractable.
-In particular, the study of important gauge theories like quantum chromodynamics is often handled by mapping the problem onto a lattice to allow for numerical studies.
+In particle physics many analytical tools have been developed to describe and study theories, but there are many areas that remain intractable.
+In particular, the study of important gauge theories such as quantum chromodynamics is often handled by mapping the problem onto a lattice to allow for numerical studies.
 One of the major drawbacks of such Lattice Gauge Theories (LGTs) for classical computation is that they exhibit the sign problem and as a result are usually not classically simulable.
-While large scale, fault-tolerant quantum computers will eventually be able to handle this difficulty, there is also the potential for achieving a significant quantum advantage in this area with VQAs in the NISQ era~\cite{preskill2018simulating}.
-Recent advances in this direction include work on VQAs for LGT simulation~\cite{kokail2019self} as well as variational determinations of mass gaps, Green's functions, and running coupling constants~\cite{endo2020calculation,mishra2020quantum,paulson2020towards}.
+Although large scale, fault-tolerant quantum computers will eventually be able to handle this difficulty~\cite{bender2018digital,banuls2020simulating}, there is also the potential for achieving a significant quantum advantage in this area with VQAs in the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{preskill2018simulating}.
+Advances in this direction include work on VQAs for LGT simulation~\cite{kokail2019self} and variational determinations of mass gaps, Green's functions, and running coupling constants~\cite{endo2020calculation,mishra2020quantum,paulson2020towards}.
 In addition, an approach using a VQA to determine interpolation operators to accelerate classical LGT computations has been proposed~\cite{avkhadiev2020accelerating}.
 Finally, the impacts of decoherence by hardware noise on LGT calculations have been studied, finding that gauge violations caused by decoherence only grow linearly at short times, suggesting that short depth approaches may be possible~\cite{halimeh2020fate}.
 Taken together, these results show that studying LGTs is a viable candidate for NISQ quantum advantage.